mgq79/Myelin/README.md

 The implementation of the parser of the language.

 ## Interpreter
-The implementation of an iterpreter for the language.
+The implementation of an interpreter for the language.

 ## Compiler
 The implementation of a compiler for the language.